 Part A is intended to require the disclosure of your principal sources of income during the disclosure period.
-You do not have to disclose the amount of income received, and you need not list your public salary from serving in the position(s) which requires you to file this form, but this amount should be included when calculating your gross income for the disclosure period.
-The income of your spouse need not be disclosed; however, if there is joint income to you and your spouse from property you own jointly (such as interest or dividends from a bank account or stocks), you should include all of that income when calculating your gross income and disclose the source of that income if it exceeded the threshold.
+You do not have to disclose the amount of income received, and you need not list your public salary from serving in the position(s) which requires you to file this form.
+The income of your spouse need not be disclosed; however, if there is joint income to you and your spouse from property you own jointly (such as interest or dividends from a bank account or stocks), you should disclose the source of that income if it exceeded the threshold.